-Builder accounts are assessed a deposit of $1,000 for the first 10 properties and $100 for each additional property.
+Builder accounts are assessed a deposit of $100 per property.
 Find out more information about deposits.

 Seleccionando el boton “Continuar” ud. estará saliendo de la página de internet de LCEC e ingresará a una página de internet acogida por una compañia tercera.
 Por favor note que ud. no estará sujeto a o bajo la protección y reglas de privacidad de la página de internet de LCEC.
 LCEC no es responsable por el contenido y veracidad de la información en la página de internet.
 Antes de proceder y proveer cualquier información personal o confidencial, le sugerimos que revise las reglas de privacidad en el sitio de internet al que ud. está ingresando.